 General Meetings

-The next General Meeting is on April 11, 2024.
+The next General Meeting is on Thursday night at 7:00 PM on December 12, 2024.
 The program is described above and in our Events Calendar.
 Please remember several of our former meetings are posted on YouTube channel.
 Click Here to visit our channel.

 Injured Bird?